15 Workouts That Burn the Most Calories, According to Science

 Carrying a backpack on a hike or climb of any sort is a great form of outdoor exercise, burning around 637 calories for a 200-pound individual.
-Thanks to the added weight of the bag, you're building muscular strength both in your upper and lower body.
-"The varied terrain is also great for improving coordination and working the small stabilizing muscle in the legs and ankles," says Clayton.
-To make backpacking burn even more, consider increasing the weight you're carrying or choosing an even steeper terrain.
-Don't miss some of America's most stunning trails to hike this summer.
+Thanks to the added weight of the bag, you’re building muscular strength both in your upper and lower body.
+“The varied terrain is also great for improving coordination and working the small stabilizing muscle in the legs and ankles,” says Clayton.
+To make backpacking burn even more, consider increasing the weight you’re carrying or choosing an even steeper terrain.
+Find out these myths about fitness over 50 you shouldn’t believe.

 This surface water sport, which involves balancing on two skis while being pulled by a boat, might look easy, but it’s actually a difficult skill.
 “Part of the workout is getting the position and really leaning back with your core as you press your feet into the water,” explains Boudro.
 “With your arms constantly contracting by pulling the rope, you’ll be working your forearms, biceps, and lats as your quads and calves are simultaneously contracting.”
 Depending on whether or not you go with one ski or two skis, your quads and forearms will be on fire after just 30 seconds of waterskiing.
 To make this into a more intense workout, Boudro suggests setting up a course to run through or simply timing yourself and attempting six rounds at three minutes each, with constant carving in the water.

-While rowing machines may seem old school, they're making a big comeback in gyms and studios across the U.S. "Rowing is a fantastic total body exercise that's low impact but burns a lot of calories with minimal impact on the joins," says Clayton.
-"The rowing action uses both the lower and upper body, which is fantastic for burning calories at the same time as working multiple muscle groups."
+While rowing machines may seem old school, they’re making a big comeback in gyms and studios across the U.S. “Rowing is a fantastic total body exercise that’s low impact but burns a lot of calories with minimal impact on the joins,” says Clayton.
+“The rowing action uses both the lower and upper body, which is fantastic for burning calories at the same time as working multiple muscle groups.”
 As with most cardio exercises, in order to increase the calorie burn, you should do bouts of high intensity mixed with periods of slower paced rowing.
 This is easy to do now that most rowing machines allow you to adjust your resistance.
 Clayton suggests doing 60 seconds of rowing at a high speed and and 15 seconds at a slow speed.
 However, you can also do a moderate pace for many minutes straight, which can be a great steady-state exercise for your program.
-Ready to test your fitness level?
-See if you can pass these 10 everyday fitness tests.
+Next, find out the best workout for every age.